American Journal of Physics®

 Endnotes may refer to each other (usually using an online citation as above), but may not introduce any new endnotes.

-The abstract may not contain references to endnotes.
+The abstract may not contain citations to endnotes.

 Endnote references to articles in periodicals should have the following form: